5.7 Test Completion and Retrospectives

 | Lessons learned | Feeds process improvement |

-A completion report should connect back to the original test plan.
-It should say whether test objectives were achieved, whether exit criteria were met, which deviations occurred, which risks remain, and which decisions are needed.
+A completion report should connect back to the original test plan: whether test objectives were achieved, whether exit criteria were met, which deviations occurred, which risks remain, and which decisions are needed.
 It should avoid the trap of reporting only counts without interpretation.

 Completion When Exit Criteria Are Not Met

 Sometimes testing ends even though exit criteria are not fully satisfied.
-For example, a team may have executed only 80 percent of planned regression tests because a shared environment failed.
-A supplier defect may remain open.
-A low-risk feature may be deferred.
-A high-risk defect may be accepted temporarily with a workaround.
+For example, a team may have run only 80 percent of planned regression tests because a shared environment failed, a supplier defect may remain open, a low-risk feature may be deferred, or a high-risk defect may be temporarily accepted with a workaround.

-This can be legitimate only if the right stakeholders understand and accept the risk.
-The completion record should state which criteria were unmet, why they were unmet, what the impact is, what mitigation exists, and who accepted the residual risk.
-Silent acceptance is not a good completion practice.
+This is legitimate only if the right stakeholders understand and accept the risk.
+The completion record should state which criteria were unmet, why, what the impact is, what mitigation exists, and who accepted the residual risk.
+Silent acceptance is not good completion practice, because future teams and auditors need to see the exposure that was knowingly carried forward.

 Retrospectives and Lessons Learned